Robust Phase Retrieval via Reverse Kullback-Leibler Divergence: Performance Evaluation Using Synthetic Data

-First, we assess the quality of reconstruction by the RKLD-WF algorithm.
-We fixed the signal-length $N=500$ and $\alpha = 6$ for the Gaussian sampling.
-For the CDP case, we set $N=512$ and the number of modulating patterns $L=8$.
-The step size, $\mu$, was chosen to be $0.6$ for the Gaussian case and $0.4$ for the CDP case.
-The regularization parameter was set to be $\lambda = 10^{-8}$.
-We fixed the number of iterations $K=500$ and run $S = 100$ $MC$ simulations.
-We then computed the average reconstruction error using (\ref{eq:avg_err}).
-Figure \ref{fig:wfplot1} presents the results of the RKLD-WF, WF-$\ell_2$ \cite{candes2015phase}, WF-Poisson and RWF \cite{zhang2016reshaped} algorithms for both Gaussian and CDP models.
-Figures \ref{fig:wfplot1}(a) and \ref{fig:wfplot1}(b) show ARE vs. iteration count using noiseless data for the Gaussian and CDP models, respectively.
-For both sampling models, we see that all the algorithms converge to an ARE on the order of $10^{-15}$, thereby achieving an empirical \emph{exact recovery} of the unknown.
-However, the RKLD-WF algorithm converges at a rate considerably faster than those of the WF-Poisson and WF-$\ell_2$ algorithms and has a comparable convergence rate to that of the RWF algorithm.
-This phenomenon can be attributed to RKLD-WF requiring a constant step-size.
+First, we assessed the quality of reconstruction by the RKLD-WF algorithm using the CDP model.
+We set $N=512$ and the number of modulating patterns to $L=5$.
+The step size, $\mu$, was chosen as $0.4$ and the regularization parameter was set to $\lambda = 10^{-8}$.
+We fixed the number of iterations to $K=1000$ and ran $100$ $MC$ simulations.
+We then computed the ARE defined in (\ref{eq:avg_err}) at each iteration.
+Figures \ref{fig:wfplot1}(a) shows ARE vs. iteration count using noise-free data.
+Here, we see that all the RKLD-WF algorithm converges to an ARE around $10^{-15}$, thereby achieving an empirical \emph{exact recovery} of the unknown; however, due to the small number of samples ($L=5$), the WF-$\ell_2$, WF-Poisson and RWF algorithms fail to converge in some \emph{MC} trials which leads to a higher ARE than RKLD-WF.
+Moreover, RKLD-WF has a faster convergence speed than the other algorithms.
+The faster convergence may be attributed to RKLD-WF utilizing a constant step-size.
 Conversely, the WF-$\ell_2$ and WF-Poisson algorithms require a variable step-size, $\mu_k = \text{min} \left(1- e^{-k/k_0}, \mu_{max}\right)$.
 Here $k_0$ and $\mu_{max}$ are two additional hyper-parameters that require tuning.
-We fixed, $k_0 = 330$ and $\mu_{max} = 0.2$ which is much smaller than the step-size required by RKLD-WF.
+We fixed, $k_0 = 330$ and $\mu_{max} = 0.2$ which is much smaller than the step-size employed by RKLD-WF.

-Figures \ref{fig:wfplot1}(c) and (d) present the convergence plots for the Gaussian and CDP models, respectively.
-They show the performance of the loss functions in the presence of both additive noise and outliers.
-For this experiment, we chose the noise parameter $\sigma = 0.001$.
-In addition, a small number of sparse outliers was added to the data.
-We fixed the outlier magnitude parameter $\theta = 2$ and the fraction of outliers in data $\rho = 0.05$.
-We observe that the RKLD-WF algorithm, even without a truncation mechanism, shows superior robustness over the other algorithms at handling both additive noise and outliers.
-This corroborates our speculations that RKLD is inherently more robust to the additive outliers, than the $\ell_2$-loss and the Poisson-loss.